NordicSemiconductor/pc-nrfconnect-launcher/README.md

 **Note: The API for apps is in development and may change before the final release.**

-The nRF Connect framework provides a foundation for creating desktop apps, with a set of core UI components that can be decorated/overridden to suit each app's needs.
+The nRF Connect framework provides a foundation for creating desktop apps.
+It comes with a set of core components that can be decorated/overridden to suit each app's needs, and has built-in functionality for serial port communication, programming, BLE, and logging.
 The API for apps is inspired by [Hyper](https://hyper.is/), which is an extensible terminal emulator created with Electron, React, and Redux.
 Basic knowledge of React and Redux is recommended in order to write apps.

 Apps can: